 At present, the recommended sugar intake for a child is set at 25 grams (6 teaspoons) by the World Health Organization and American Heart Association (10).

-However, it is always better to aim lower; there is no essential need for added sugar whatsoever.
+However, it is always better to aim lower because there is no essential need for added sugar in our diets.

 It must be remembered that children already get plenty of sugar from other sources too, such as fresh fruit.